Removal of cannabis from Schedule I of the Controlled Substances Act: History

-1972 petition
+1970–1994

-In 1972 the National Organization for the Reform of Marijuana Laws (NORML) petitioned the Bureau of Narcotics and Dangerous Drugs (BNDD) (now the Drug Enforcement Administration (DEA)) to transfer cannabis to Schedule II so that it could be legally prescribed by physicians.
+In 1972, the National Organization for the Reform of Marijuana Laws (NORML) petitioned the Bureau of Narcotics and Dangerous Drugs (BNDD) (now the Drug Enforcement Administration (DEA)) to transfer cannabis to Schedule II so that it could be legally prescribed by physicians.
 The BNDD declined to initiate proceedings on the basis of their interpretation of U.S. treaty commitments.

 In 1974, the United States Court of Appeals for the District of Columbia Circuit ruled against the government and ordered them to process the petition (NORML v.
 Ingersoll 497 F.2d 654).
 The government continued to rely on treaty commitments in their interpretation of scheduling-related issues concerning the NORML petition.
 In 1977, the Court issued a decision clarifying that the Controlled Substances Act requires a full scientific and medical evaluation and the fulfillment of the rescheduling process before treaty commitments can be evaluated (NORML v.
 DEA 559 F.2d 735).
 On October 16, 1980, the Court ordered the government to start the scientific and medical evaluations required by the NORML petition (NORML v.
 DEA Unpublished Disposition, U.S. App.
 LEXIS 13100).

 Meanwhile, some members of Congress were taking action to reschedule the drug legislatively.
-In 1981, the late Rep. Stuart McKinney introduced a bill to transfer cannabis to Schedule II.
-It was co-sponsored by a bipartisan coalition of 84 House members, including prominent Republicans Newt Gingrich (GA), Bill McCollum (FL), John Porter (IL), and Frank Wolf (VA).
+Representative Steve Neal (D-NC), serving as head of the Task Force on Marihuana, conducted hearings in May 1980.
+Rep. Stuart McKinney introduced a bill to transfer cannabis to Schedule II in 1981, cosponsored by a bipartisan coalition of 84 House members, including prominent Republicans Newt Gingrich (GA), Bill McCollum (FL), John Porter (IL), and Frank Wolf (VA).
 After the bill died in committee, Rep. Barney Frank began annually introducing nearly identical legislation.
 All of Frank's bills have suffered the same fate, though, without attracting more than a handful of co-sponsors.